-We manage our need for liquidity on a daily basis to ensure compliance with regulatory requirements.
+We manage our liquidity on a daily basis to meet our current obligations and upcoming liquidity needs as well as to ensure compliance with regulatory requirements.
 Our liquidity needs may be affected by market conditions, increased inventory positions, business expansion and other unanticipated occurrences.
 In the event that existing financial resources do not satisfy our liquidity needs, we may have to seek additional external financing.
 The availability of such additional external financing may depend on market factors outside our control.

 We have Company-owned life insurance policies which are utilized to fund certain non-qualified deferred compensation plans.
-Certain policies which could provide additional liquidity if needed had cash surrender value of \$68.2 million as of June 30, 2020.
+Certain policies which could provide additional liquidity if needed had a cash surrender value of \$72.5 million as of September 30, 2020.

-We regularly review our sources of liquidity and financing and conduct internal stress analysis to determine the impact on the Company of events that could remove sources of liquidity or source of financing and to plan actions the Company could take in the case of such an eventuality.
+We regularly review our sources of liquidity and financing and conduct internal stress analysis to determine the impact on the Company of events that could remove sources of liquidity or sources of financing and to plan actions the Company could take in the case of such an eventuality.
 Our reviews have resulted in plans that we believe would result in a reduction of assets through liquidation that would significantly reduce the Company's need for external financing.